kudobuilder/operators/repository/spark/docs/latest/security.md

 Secrets are injected into Spark pods via specific environment variables: `SPARK_AUTHENTICATE_SECRET` and `_SPARK_AUTH_SECRET` for driver and executor, respectively.

-4) Check out the logs of the running pods:
+4) Check logs of the running pods:
 ```bash
 $ kubectl logs spark-rpc-auth-enctryption-app-driver -f
 ```
-5) You should see the records similar to the snippets below:
+5) The logs should contain auth-related messages similar to the ones in snippets below:
 ```
 (driver logs):
 ...